 A vast majority of all citizens statewide (as well as in Strafford County) endorse New Hampshire as a “Right to Work” state.
 Past polls crossed all party and union membership lines.

-As a conservative Republican who is also a member of the Allied Pilots Association (the union that represents the pilots of American Airlines), I endorse and will vote for “Right to Work” legislation.
+As a conservative Republican who is also a member of the Allied Pilots Association (the union that represents the pilots of American Airlines), In two previous house sessions, I argued strongly for “Right to Work” legislation during debate.
 This does not mean I am anti-union, only that I believe each individual should have the right to join a union, or not.